bvbohnen/X4_Customizer/README.md

    - Added workaround for a bug in x4 catalogs that sometimes use an incorrect empty file hash; also added an optional setting to allow hash mismatches to support otherwise problematic catalogs.
  * 0.10.2
    - Bug fix in cat unpacker.
+ * 0.11
+   - Added plugins Check_Extension, Check_All_Extensions.
+   - Added passthrough argparse support, along with command line callable scripts for extension check and cat pack/unpack.
+   - Swapped the default script from User_Transforms to Default_Script.